Audience and brand voice guide

 Stiff, business-like, robotic

-The Super Bowl will be hosted by the City of Minneapolis in 2018.
-Events will take place in various locations around the city before and during the game.
-See the events calendar for details.
+The Garden tool swap event will be hosted by the City of Minneapolis.
+Events will take place in various locations around the city.

 Approachable, friendly, human